McMasterRS/WARIO-Editor/docs/developer/settings.md

 ### updateGlobals

-The ```updateGlobals``` class is used for widgets that require access to the global variable values.
+The ```updateGlobals``` function is used for widgets that require access to the global variable values.
 This could be used for such things as global file naming or changing widget properties.
 The base version of this function is defined as follows, with "globals" containing the dict of global variables in the same manner as used in the code (see [Custom Nodes](nodes))

 ```python3
     def updateGlobals(self, globals):